qbead/qbeadWebsite/content/book/colortheory.md

 ::: intro-box
 Human perception of light and color has many curious features rooted in biology and physics.
-However, there is a more immediate practical discipline, called Color Theory, that deals with the engineering questions of what are the base pigments (or colored lights) we need to vividly reproduce any other color.
+However, there is a more immediate practical discipline, called Color Theory, that deals with the engineering questions of the base pigments (or colored lights) we need to vividly reproduce any other color.
 We will briefly explore this discipline here.
 :::